Three great stories we found on the internet this week.

 For the world to go green, it needs rare earth elements (REEs) — metals like yttrium and neodymium that provide crucial components for wind turbines, solar panels and rechargeable batteries for electric cars.
 The problem is, these metals are often as hard to extract as they are to pronounce.
 They exist in such low concentrations that that mining them requires blasting through massive amounts of ore.

-Sign up for the Reasons to be Cheerful newsletter.Instead of extracting REEs from the earth, what if we could extract them from stuff we’re not using anyway?
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Instead of extracting REEs from the earth, what if we could extract them from stuff we’re not using anyway?
 A new method does just this, using heat to separate REEs from certain types of industrial waste.
 Take coal: after it’s been burned, the REEs it contained remain stuck in the ash, trapped in microscopic bits of glass that can be shattered with pulses of extreme heat.
 Once released, the REEs can then be collected and used.
 The technique has proven twice as efficient as other methods of extraction and uses no polluting chemicals.

 One big hurdle is the high amount of heat that’s required, which makes scaling the process up tricky.
 But if that dilemma can be worked out, say the researchers, there is more than enough coal ash in the world to give us all the REEs we need.
 “We don’t need any more coal to be burned for this [recycling] process to work,” said one.
 “We have sufficient mountains of this forever.”